AB216C/FastAPI-/READme.md

 These are dynamic too — but they appear after the ? in the URL, not in the path.

+# What is a query parameter?

+Sort and filter through data that is not marked by path parameter

 # Example:

 @app.get("/books")